 For sensitive topics, AI Coach applies higher friction: explicit prompts, confirmation gates, and pause-first behavior.

-The product goal is clarity over convenience, so you are nudged to ask for evidence, cite your symptoms, and choose whether to continue auto-adaptation.
+The product goal is clarity over convenience, so you should be nudged to ask for evidence, cite symptoms precisely, and decide whether continued auto-adaptation still makes sense.

 Use AI-driven coaching for onboarding flow and coach chat for escalation language, then return here for capability boundaries.